 You can extend Anim8or's basic functionality and automate repeated tasks with scripts written in a programming language built into Anim8or.
 It is designed to make animation easier with features unique to Anim8or's operation.

 There are several places that you can use scripts and they are all written in the same basic way.
-However certain aspects are only allowed for specific kinds of scripts.
+While they are all written in the same basic way, certain aspects are only al-lowed for specific kinds of scripts.
 For example you can't refer to a Figure in the Object Editor, and the time() function is not meaningful outside of a Scene.

 Scripts may be used in the following places: